tamans13/DSAI-Project/README.md

 F1-Score (Micro)

 ## Recommendations
-According to our AI analysis, our main data driven insight is that job category and experience level are the two most important variables that affect the amount of salary received.
+According to our AI analysis, our main data-driven insight is that job category and experience level are the two most important variables that affect the amount of salary received.
 As such, we recommend people looking for jobs in the data field to do their research on which job categories are higher paying, and to manage their expectations on the amount of salary received as per their experience level.
 Furthermore, the usage of more machine learning tools is recommended as we may not have considered all the possible factors due to lack of knowledge.
 It is also recommended to use more than one performance metrics when comparing the machine learning models.

 ## Conclusion
 * Job category and experience level are the most important variables in predicting amount of salary received.
 * This will provide people looking for jobs with relevant information to filter out jobs that may be lower paying.
 * All models have relatively the same performance.
 * This may not be guaranteed in terms of accuracy as we may not have considered all possible factors affecting amount of salary received due to lack of knowledge.
-* From Exploratory Data Analysis, we found that ???

 ## Contributions
-* @tamans13 - Exploratory Data Analysis, Decision Tree, Data Formatting, Slides
+* @tamans13 - Exploratory Data Analysis, Decision Tree, Data Formatting, Video Recording
-* @jiaqqii - Data Extraction & Cleaning, Exploratory Data Analysis, Random Forest, Slides
+* @jiaqqii - Data Extraction & Cleaning, Exploratory Data Analysis, Random Forest, Video Recording, Slides
-* raashi - Extreme Gradient Boosting, Video Recording
+* raashi - Extreme Gradient Boosting, Video Recording, Slides

 ## References
 * [https://www.kaggle.com/datasets/murilozangari/jobs-and-salaries-in-data-field-2024](https://www.kaggle.com/datasets/murilozangari/jobs-and-salaries-in-data-field-2024)